Bayesian estimation of a decreasing density: Introduction

+using integration by parts in the last step.
+Differentiating with respect to $x$, yields the following relation between the sampling density $f_0$ and distribution function $H_0$:

-In words: the sampling density is proportional to a survival function of the distribution one is interested in, which is by definition decreasing.
-Having an estimate of the bounded decreasing density $f_0$, an estimate of $H_0$ is obtained using the `inverse relation'
+In words: the sampling density is proportional to a survival function of the interarrival distribution, which is by definition decreasing.
+Note that in the classical waiting time paradox, the underlying arrival process is taken to be a homogeneous Poisson process, with exponential interarrival times.
+In view of (\ref{eq:expre}), this leads to the `paradox' that the distribution of the residual waiting time equals the distribution of the interarrival time itself.